fastapi-mvc/fastapi-mvc/README.md

 </details>

 <details>
-  <summary>Proper Dockerfile created with best practises for the cloud and Kubernetes</summary>
+  <summary>Proper Dockerfile created with best practices for the cloud and Kubernetes</summary>

 Container image features:
 * Based on lightweight alpine.